wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-In this experiment, we have the following observations:

-1. For generated-shared-prefix dataset, enabling radix cache can significantly improve output throughput and decrease TTFT latency, at the cost of increasing ITL latency, due to cache operations.
+1. For Generated-Shared-Prefix dataset, enabling radix cache can significantly improve output throughput and decrease TTFT latency, at the cost of increasing ITL latency, due to cache operations.
 2. For other datasets, enabling cache may not result in obvious performance gains.
 Usually, it could lead to more overhead, resulting in a slightly higher TTFT and reduced output throughput.
 The only exception is the random-4000 dataset, which could see a small 1% improvement in some cases.
+3. It is noteworthy that similar trends are observed when using chunked prefills with mixed-running enabled.
+We have omitted the details for brevity.

 ## Varying Varying Cache Sizes

 ### Experiment Settings

 - The request rate is fixed at 16.
-- The prefilled chunk size is set to 512, with mixed chunks enabled.
+- The prefilled chunk size is set to 512, with mixed-running enabled.
-- Vary the cache size among 32K, 64K, and 128K.
+- Vary the cache sizes among 32K, 64K, and 128K.
-- Default values are used for all other parameters, and the LPM policy is used as the scheduling policy.
+- Default values are used for all other parameters, and LPM policy is used for scheduling.

 ### Performance